macitpros/wm-addigy-mdm-watchdog/README.md

 LastSoftwareUpdateDaemonKickstart
 ```

-Output not pretty, but usable.
+Output is not pretty, but usable.
 ![Capture_2023-06-17_06-06-52_AM](https://github.com/macitpros/wm-addigy-mdm-watchdog/assets/17754199/a72606f6-c063-4059-82c3-a1e1e451bd58)

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR